proof-media/rchain-grpc/README.md

 casper.propose(connection)
 >>> {'success': True, 'message': 'Success!
 Block 33a9183ff0... created and added.'}

+# watch the RNode logs for any stdout
+# or to verify the same block hash

 ```

 Note that the `rholang_code` is just a string with `rholang` valid instructions, you can write your own inside Python too.